NLO quark self-energy and dispersion relation using the hard thermal loop resummation: Results and Discussion

-All the terms of NLO quark self-energy in eq.~\eqref{sigma_final} has a non-trivial dependence on $\varepsilon $.
-So, we have checked the stability for each of the terms of above mentioned.
-We checked the stability of those individual integrals by plotting them as a function of $m = -\log_{10}\varepsilon.$ This is an important task to be performed because different terms have different stability regions, and if one does the integration beyond those regions, then numerical values lose reliability.
-In section~\ref{sec5}, we have given the expressions for each of the terms of eq.~\eqref{sigma_final} in a more elaborative way, which we have evaluated numerically.
+{Note that there are a total of 92 terms (46 for $\Sigma_{+}^{(1)}$ and 46 for $\Sigma_{-}^{(1)}$) for which we needed to check the convergence.
+All these terms have convergence for different values of $\varepsilon$.
+For example, as we have mentioned, for a particular term in eq.~\eqref{F2_PM_SR_--_Sigma13}, the stability region is around $\sim 10^{-5}$ for the real part and $\sim 10^{-6}$ for the imaginary part.
+In principle, the $\varepsilon$ value should be zero, but our numerical evaluation can not handle that.
+Thus, because of the finite value of the $\varepsilon$ parameter, numerical errors are introduced in the evaluation of NLO quark self-energy.
+We have done the numerical estimation of the percentage of error in the following way: We have taken a few values of $\varepsilon$ in the stability region.
+Then we have extrapolated the value of that particular $\Sigma_{\pm}^{(1)}$ term to the limit of $\varepsilon$ approaches to $0$.
+We estimated the error of that particular term from the difference between the considered value and the extrapolated value.
+The error of 46 terms for $\Sigma_{+}^{(1)}$ is calculated, and we estimated the total error in the evaluation of NLO quark self-energy as $\frac{\delta\Sigma_{+}^{(1)}}{\Sigma_{+}^{(1)}} = \sum_{i} \sqrt{{ \bigg(\frac{\delta \Sigma_{+ i}^{(1)}}{\Sigma_{+ i}^{(1)}}\bigg)}^2}$.
+We have estimated the maximum error for the measurement of the NLO quark mass due to the finite $\varepsilon$ value being about $11\%$ and for the damping rate, it is about $10\%$ .} \\ In section~\ref{sec4}, we have given the expressions for each term of eq.~\eqref{sigma_final} more elaborately and evaluated each term numerically.
 We add the numerical results of all those terms to get the final result for the expression mentioned in eq.~\eqref{sigma_final}.
-In figure~\ref{fig9} we have shown how the real part and imaginary part of $\Sigma_{+}^{(1)}$ with a coefficient of $(-ig^2)$ varies.
-Figure~\ref{fig9}(a) shows the variation of real part of $\Sigma_{+}^{(1)}$ with $p/p_0$.
-From this plot, we can get the NLO damping rate for quarks with $'+'$ mode, i.e. for ordinary quark.
-Figure~\ref{fig9}(b) shows the variation of imaginary part of $\Sigma_{+}^{(1)}$ with $p/p_0$.
-From this plot, we can get the NLO quark energy with $`+'$ mode.
-Using the eq.~\eqref{disp_nlo}, damping rate and quark energy has been plotted in figure~\ref{fig10} for '+' quark mode.
-Similarly, figure~\ref{fig11} shows the behaviour of the real part and imaginary part of $\Sigma_{-}^{(1)}$ with a coefficient of $(-ig^2)$.
-Figure~\ref{fig11}(a) shows the variation of real part of $\Sigma_{-}^{(1)}$ with $p/p_0$.
-From this plot, one can get the NLO damping rate for plasmino mode.
-Figure~\ref{fig11}(b) shows the variation of imaginary part of $\Sigma_{-}^{(1)}$ with $p/p_0$.
-From this plot, one can get the NLO quark energy with $'-'$ mode.
-Using the eq.~\eqref{disp_nlo}, the damping rate and quark energy have been plotted in figure~\ref{fig12} for this plasmino mode.
+The results shown in figures \ref{fig10}$-$\ref{fig13} are scaled with coefficient $g m_{q}$ on the y-axis and plotted over $p/m_{q}$ on the x-axis.
+In figure~\ref{fig10}, we have shown how the imaginary part and real part of $\Sigma_{+}^{(1)}$ (transverse contribution + longitudinal contribution) scaled with a coefficient of $g m_{q}$ varies for two and three flavors.
+Figure~\ref{fig10}(a) shows the variation of imaginary part of $\Sigma_{+}^{(1)}$ with $p/p_0$.
+From this plot, one can get the NLO damping rate for quarks with $'+'$ mode, i.e., for ordinary quarks for $N_{f}=2$ and $N_{f}=3$, respectively.
+Figure~\ref{fig10}(b) shows the variation of real part of $\Sigma_{+}^{(1)}$ with $p/p_0$.
+We will get the NLO quark energy from this plot with $`+'$ mode.
+Using the eq.~\eqref{disp_nlo}, damping rate and quark energy for soft momentum, $p$ plotted in figure~\ref{fig10} for '+' quark mode.
+Figure~\ref{fig11}(a) shows that the damping rate of real quark mode decreases with the increase of soft momentum and then becomes constant, as expected.
+Similarly, figure~\ref{fig11}(b) shows how the NLO correction to mass for $'+'$ quark mode behaves.